+44 (0)20 7822 1200

 "Very knowledgeable and has excellent drafting skills"Chambers UK 2021

-Sam’s practice covers chambers’ core areas, with a focus on professional negligence and product liability.
+Sam’s practice covers chambers’ core areas, with a focus on employment, professional negligence and product liability.
 He is described in Chambers UK 2021 as “a great tactician and confident advocate”, “personable and approachable”, “very knowledgeable” and possessing “excellent drafting skills”.

 Sam has been instructed in a number of high-profile disputes, including the Kenya Emergency Group Litigation and the Cyprus Colonial Litigation (instructed by the Foreign and Commonwealth Office).
-He will be appointed to the Attorney General’s C Panel of Junior Counsel to the Crown on 1 March 2019.
+He was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown on 1 March 2019.

 Sam has a broad professional negligence practice that covers a wide range of professions, including solicitors, barristers, surveyors, architects, buildings inspectors and art investment advisors.
 He is an experienced advocate, with regular instructions to represent parties at interim hearings and multi-track trials as sole counsel.

 Sam is building a busy product liability practice, including both personal injury and property damage claims.
 He handles claims involving a wide range of products, recently including prostheses, white goods, car parts and batteries

 Prior to coming to the Bar, Sam worked on CPA claims at a large solicitors’ firm.
 He has particular expertise in claims involving allegedly defective medical devices, where he is able to draw on his clinical negligence practice.
 Sam has knowledge of the challenges of GLOs, having been involved in a number of group claims across various areas of law.